Father William Hodgson Marshall csb (Hod Marshall)

 (Marshall is referenced as “of Assumption College.”
 A reminder here that Marshall was possibly travelling back and forth to Toronto throughout the years and, although serving elsewhere, in this case Assumption in Windsor, was perhaps occasionally – or frequently? – involved in St. Michael’s College School special events, i.e., the dedication of the shrine)

-Mid 50s: sometime in the mid 50s spent a few months living in the rectory at St. John the Baptist Roman Catholic Church in Amherstbourg, Ontario – allegedly suffering form nervous exhaustion
+Mid 50s: sometime in the mid 50s spent a few months living in the rectory at St. John the Baptist Roman Catholic Church in Amherstbourg, Ontario – allegedly suffering from nervous exhaustion

 1950 – 1954: Toronto’s St. Michael’s College School yearbooks.
 Teaching Math.
 Coaching football and/or basketball teams. (yearbooks & CCCDs)